 • N.R.S.
 205.2745 explains the penalties associated with operating a premises on which illegally obtained motor vehicles are destroyed, disassembled, stored for illegal purposes, or reassembled.
 The statute explains when it is illegal to own such premises, what prosecutors must prove to secure a conviction, and what the penalties are.

 • N.R.S.
 205.2747 explains the crime of unlawfully transferring or assigning a right of interest in a motor vehicle and imposes penalties for this offense.

 Within each of these statutes, defendants can find specific examples of the elements of each crime connected to a motor vehicle that prosecutors must prove in order for a defendant to be convicted of wrongdoing.

 For example, unlawful taking of a motor vehicle in N.R.S.
 205.2715 is defined to involve taking, carrying away, or driving a vehicle that belongs to someone else without the consent of the car’s owner but also without the intent to permanently deprive the owner of the vehicle.

 In other words, if you take a car without permission but you don’t intend to take the car forever, you could be charged with the unlawful taking of a vehicle.
 This particular offense is considered to be a gross misdemeanor, which means you could be looking at jail time and a fine if convicted.
 The statute also makes clear that if you are in possession of a vehicle without the express consent of the owner, this is enough evidence to infer that you took and carried away the vehicle.

-Another offense defined within the motor vehicles subsection of Chapter 205, the offense of injuring or tampering with a vehicle, has totally different elements that a prosecutor must prove in order to secure conviction.
+Another offense defined within the motor vehicle subsection of Chapter 205, the offense of injuring or tampering with a vehicle, has totally different elements that a prosecutor must prove in order to secure a conviction.